 If your shipping and handling costs are higher than average, consider explaining in your listing what the shipping and handling costs include.

 We recommend that you provide tracking information.
-Using tracking information, delivery confirmation, or signature confirmation can help protect you if a buyer claims that they didn't receive an item.
+Using tracking information, delivery confirmation, or signature confirmation can help protect you if a buyer reports that they didn't receive an item.
 This is one of the qualifications for getting an automatic 5-star rating for shipping time.

 For a destination with free shipping, no other fees related to shipping, handling, or packaging can be charged.